collectiveai-team/invoke-ai-docker/README.md

 Setup
 -----

+This repo requires:

+    - make 4.3 or above
-This repo requires [docker](https://docs.docker.com/engine/install/ubuntu/) 20.10 or above and docker-compose-plugin 2.12 or above
+    - docker 20.10 or above
+    - docker-compose-plugin 2.12 or above

 You also need the latest version of [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)
 <br/>